Payment card: Credit card

-A credit card is linked to a line of credit (usually called a credit limit) created by the issuer of the credit card for the cardholder on which the cardholder can draw (i.e. borrow), either for payment to a merchant for a purchase or as a cash advance to the cardholder.
+In the US and other countries, a credit card is linked to a line of credit (usually called a credit limit) created by the issuer of the credit card for the cardholder on which the cardholder can draw (i.e. borrow), either for payment to a merchant for a purchase or as a cash advance to the cardholder.
 Most credit cards are issued by or through local banks or credit unions, but some non-bank financial institutions also offer cards directly to the public.

 The cardholder can either repay the full outstanding balance or a lesser amount by the payment due date.
 The amount paid cannot be less than the ”minimum payment,” either a fixed amount or a percentage of the outstanding balance.
 Interest is charged on the portion of the balance not paid off by the due date.
-The rate of interest and method of calculating the charge vary between credit cards, even for different types of card issued by the same company.
+The rate of interest and method of calculating the charge vary between credit cards, even for different types of cards issued by the same company.
 Many credit cards can also be used to take cash advances through ATMs, which also attract interest charges, usually calculated from the date of cash withdrawal.
 Some merchants charge a fee for purchases by credit card, as they will be charged a fee by the card issuer.

+In other countries such as France, the distinction between debit and credit cards is based on when the customer's account is debited for the transaction.
+A debit card debits the customer's account as the transaction is made, while a credit card debits it at the end of the month automatically.

+What is called a credit card in the United States - meaning the customer has a bill to pay at the end of the month - does not exist in the French banking system.
+However, credit companies can provide these cards, but they are separate from the regular banking system.
+In this case, the consumer decides the maximum amount, making it impossible to fall into debt by forgetting to pay a credit card bill.

+Credit scores or credit history do not exist in France, and therefore the need to build a credit history does not exist.
+Personal information cannot be shared among banks, which means there is no centralized system for tracking creditworthiness.
+The only centralized system in France is for individuals who file for bankruptcy or those who have not repaid credit or issued checks without sufficient funds.
+This system is handled by the Banque de France.